-The true definition of phishing is the fraudulent practice of sending emails claiming to be from reputable companies (such as credit unions) in order to persuade individuals to reveal personal information, such as online banking passwords and credit card numbers.
+Phishing is the fraudulent practice of sending emails claiming to be from reputable companies in order to persuade individuals to reveal personal information, such as online banking passwords and credit card numbers.

 Although phishing can be a frightening topic, if you’re well-informed, it’s something you don’t have to worry about.
-So, without any further delay, here are our facts (and tips) regarding phishing:
+Here are our facts (and tips) regarding phishing:

 Phishing scammers tend to create a false sense of urgency